There are a number of symptoms, that can point to your Crankshaft Position Sensor (CKP) failing.

 Common Failure Symptoms For Crankshaft Position Sensor (CKP):

-- As the engine speeds up, there needs to be adjustments to spark timing and fuel injection.
-Without accurate input from the sensor (CKP), the (ECU) can not make these adjustments as well as it should.
-As a result, This causes poor acceleration and makes your car fail to maintain constant speed.
+- So, as the engine speeds up, there needs to be adjustments to, spark timing and fuel injection.
+But, without accurate input from the sensor (CKP); the (ECU) can not make these adjustments as well as it should.
+As a result, this causes poor acceleration and makes your car, fail to maintain constant speed.

 Reduced Gas Mileage

-- Without accurate timing information fuel injection will have incorrect sensor (CKP) readings.
+- So, without accurate timing information, fuel injection will have incorrect sensor (CKP) readings.
 As a result, leading to spark timing and fuel injection errors.
-The end result will affect the fuel efficiency of your engine.
+The end result, will affect the fuel efficiency of your engine.